RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large

 \section{Limitations and Future Work}

-This work aims to develop a generalisable explainable driving commentator using a Machine Learning Language Model (MLLM), addressing a significant obstacle that has hindered deployment: the poor generalisation capacity.
-However, several problems still need to be addressed.
-For instance, the prevalent issue of hallucination in MLLM, while mitigated, is still observed.
-We hypothesize that this is due to the limited general video understanding capacity, as the video encoder only processes 8 frames per video.
-Also, due to the limited access to open-source models and computational cost, we employ a relatively small MLLM with 7 billion parameters, which falls short of some state-of-the-art models (i.e. GPT4V \cite{achiam2023gpt}, Gemini \cite{team2023gemini}).
-We anticipate that the development of a more powerful MLLM backbone with lower computational costs could further enhance the application of MLLM in driving.
+This work aims to develop a generalisable explainable driving agent using a \fixM{Multi-Modal Large}{2.7.51} Language Model (MLLM), addressing a significant obstacle that has hindered deployment: the poor generalisation capacity. \fixM{However, as an early exploration, we still observe several limitations that need to be addressed in future works to realize the application of such promising technology.